Axion-neutrino interactions in seesaw models and astrophysical probes: Model overview

 \section{Model overview}

-In this section we briefly outline how neutrino–axion interactions can emerge in two minimal frameworks: the Type-I seesaw and the inverse seesaw.
+In this section we briefly outline how neutrino–axion interactions can emerge in two minimal frameworks: the Type-I seesaw \cite{PhysRevLett.44.912} and the inverse seesaw \cite{Mohapatra:1986bd}.

 Let us consider a theory of neutrino–ALP interactions.
 As a first step, we consider a minimal extension of the Standard Model that generates neutrino masses through the seesaw mechanism.
 To account for at least two nondegenerate active-neutrino masses—established by multiple neutrino-oscillation experiments—it is sufficient to introduce at least two right-handed neutrinos \(N_{iR}\) (\(i=1,2\)).
 For simplicity, in our analytic estimates we work with a single right-handed neutrino, denoted $N_R$.
 One-generation setup serves as an order-of-magnitude proxy, and the parametric scaling of our results straightforwardly generalizes to the multi-generation case.
 We also introduce a pseudoscalar axion-like particle (ALP) $a$ , which couples to the neutrino sector through the right-handed neutrinos $N_R$.
 In addition, we allow for generic ALP couplings to other SM fields, encoded in $\mathcal{L}_{\rm all}$; in particular, a nonzero electron coupling $g_{ae}$ will be used below to translate existing laboratory and stellar limits into constraints on the overall ALP scale and, consequently, on the effective axion-neutrino coupling.
-The renormalizable Lagrangian then reads
+The low-energy Lagrangian relevant for neutrino masses and ALP interactions can be written as